Subscribe to Dutch Amsterdam

-The Dutch Resistance Museum (Verzetsmuseum) — chosen as the best historical museum of the Netherlands — tells the story of the Dutch people who resisted the Nazi occupiers during World War II.
+The Dutch Resistance Museum (Verzetsmuseum) — chosen as the best historical museum of the Netherlands — tells the dramatic story of the Dutch people who resisted the Nazi occupiers during World War II.

 The Netherlands was occupied by Nazi Germany from May 14, 1940 through May 5, 1945.